felmoltor/goLAPS/README.md

   -u  --username  Username to authenticate with.
   -p  --password  Password to authenticate with.
   -d  --domain    Domain of the user authenticating.
-  -f  --filter    Substring of the computer name (samAccountName) to search for.
+  -f  --filter    Substring of the computer name (samAccountName) to search
+                  for.
+  -o  --out       File name of the csv file to write the results.
 ```

 ## Set LAPS password